On Oracle Property and Asymptotic Validity of Bayesian Generalized Method of Moments: Theoretical Properties of Bayesian GMM Model Selection

 \subsection{Assumptions}

 The set of assumptions below follows closely the set of conditions for Z-estimation in \citet{bc09}.
 They are high level assumptions imposed on the data generation process, the model parameters, the moment conditions and the priors.
-They will be verified in Section 3 for all of our examples.
-For a specific model, these assumptions are not necessarily in the most general form, but they do cover a wide class of moment restricted models in practice and are sufficient for illustrating the theoretical properties of BGMM.\\
+For a specific model, these assumptions are not necessarily in the most general form, but they do cover a wide class of moment condition models in practice and are sufficient for illustrating the theoretical properties of BGMM. \\